phalcon-orphanage/docs/en/reference/volt.rst

 Arrays
 ^^^^^^
-Whether you're using PHP 5.3 or 5.4, you can create arrays by enclosing a list of values ​​in square brackets:
+Whether you're using PHP 5.3 or 5.4, you can create arrays by enclosing a list of values in square brackets:

 .. code-block:: html+jinja